BrainbaseHQ/guides/hello_world/README.md

 - Creates a BrainbaseLabs client.
 - Creates a new worker (named "Hello World Worker").
 - Creates a new flow version for that worker.

+You can also modify the original source code in the `.based` file to customize the worker's behavior.

 To run the script, execute the following command from the `hello_world` directory: